 - Risk of compromise - What is the likelihood that a compromise will occur?
 If the vulnerability is easy to exploit, then remediation should be applied in a timely fashion as defined above.

 - Impact of compromise - What are the consequences of compromise?
 If the system is critical or contains sensitive data, then the remediation should be performed immediately.
 This holds true even for noncritical systems if successful exploitation would lead to an attacker gaining full control of the system.

 - Create a database of remediations that need to be applied to covered devices.
 The remediation database should be used to track remediation progress and provide a historical reference in follow-up incidents post-remediation.

 - Verify remediation through targeted vulnerability re-scanning that focuses on specific software versions and vulnerabilities.

-- Measure the effectiveness of patch and vulnerability management program and apply corrective actions as necessary.
-The vulnerability metrics should at minimum include the following (on an annual basis):
+- Measure the effectiveness of the patch and vulnerability management program and apply corrective actions as necessary.
+The vulnerability metrics should at a minimum include the following (on an annual basis):

 - Total Vulnerabilities

 - Total Vulnerabilities per 1000 devices